-The miners had nowhere to work and wanted to flee the city in search of alternatives.
+The miners had nowhere to work and wanted to flee the city in search of alternative mineral-rich sites.
 Kuala Lumpur nearly had most of its inhabitants vanish.

 Although instead of giving up on KL, Yap Ah Loy convinced the miners to stay.
 He encouraged them to focus on agriculture and set up a tapioca mill on Petaling Street.

-The road was then dubbed ‘Tapioca Factory Road’, or Shu Chong Kai in Cantonese, which is still what the Chinese locals call it today.
+The road was then dubbed ‘Tapioca Factory Road’, or Shu Chong Kai in Cantonese, which is still what many Chinese locals call it today.